Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Optimal two-phase study designs for one parameter

-The form of a GR estimator $\hat{\beta}_\mathrm{GR}$ follows similarly to equation \ref{eq:IPWAsympLin}, only replacing $\pi_i^{-1}$ with calibrated weights. \cite{Breslow2009a} showed that the optimal calibration variable is the conditional expectation of $h_i(\beta)$ given the observed phase 1 data.
-GR estimators calibrated in this way are asymptotically efficient among design-based estimators and are closely related to the augmented IPW (AIPW) estimators of \citet{robins1994estimation} \citep{Lumley2011}.
-The GR procedure used in this work follows \citet{Breslow2009b}.
+The form of a GR estimator $\hat{\beta}_\mathrm{GR}$ follows similarly to equation (\ref{eq:IPWAsympLin}), with weights $\pi_i^{-1}$ replaced by calibrated weights satisfying Equation (\ref{Calibrationeq}).
+In this setting, we write $h_i^*$ for the raking variable available for the entire phase 1 cohort. \cite{Breslow2009a} showed that the optimal $h_i^*$ is the conditional expectation of $h_i$ given the observed phase 1 data.
+GR estimators calibrated in this way are asymptotically efficient among design-based estimators and asymptotically equivalent to the optimal augmented IPW (AIPW) estimator of \citet{robins1994estimation} \citep{Lumley2011}.
+In practice, the optimal $h_i^*$ is unknown but can be estimated through regression or imputation \cite{kulich2004improving, Breslow2009b, Oh2021b, Han2021b}.